Clinicians: Are You Ordering Oxygen for Your Patient? - JA DME

-Clinicians: Are You Ordering Oxygen for Your Patient? - JA DME

 Clinicians: Are You Ordering Oxygen for Your Patient?

-The type of oxygen delivery system to be used must be specified (e.g., a portable as well as a stationary concentrator or a compressed gas portable system along with a stationary concentrator).
+The type of oxygen delivery system to be used must be specified (e.g., a portable as well as a stationary concentrator or a portable oxygen concentrator along with a stationary concentrator).
 If a portable system is ordered, there are specific requirements that must be included in the medical record, including that the patient is mobile within the home and that the qualifying blood gas study was performed either at rest or while exercising, but not while asleep.

-Medicare can make payment for home oxygen supplies and equipment when the patient's medical record shows that the he/she has significant hypoxemia from a medical condition and meets medical documentation, test results, and health conditions as specified in the CMS Internet Only Manual (IOM), Publication 100-03, Medicare National Coverage Determinations (NCD) Manual, Chapter 1, Section 240.2.
+Medicare can make payment for home oxygen supplies and equipment only when the patient's medical record shows that the he/she has significant hypoxemia from an underlying lung condition and meets medical documentation, test results, and health conditions required for coverage.

 For additional information and resources on Medicare's coverage of oxygen and oxygen equipment, visit the DME MAC contractor websites.